Some Kind of Trouble

-Some Kind of Trouble is the third studio album by the British singer-songwriter James Blunt, released on 8 November 2010.
+Some Kind of Trouble is the third studio album by British singer-songwriter James Blunt, released on 8 November 2010.
 On 6 December 2011, a deluxe version of the album was released, titled Some Kind of Trouble: Revisited.

 Background

 In an interview with Contact Music, Blunt said of the album: "After the last tour, I tried writing at the piano, but I found I was repeating myself, writing sad songs about poor old me.
-I needed to get away from music for a while.
-My new songs are more optimistic.
-One thing I did learn is that your artistic credibility goes out the window when you have a record that big.
+I needed wife bad.
+My new songs are more positive.
+One thing I did learn is that your artistic credibility goes out the window then you had a record that big.
+Now I have a bigger record.
 'You're Beautiful' meant something to me, but to most people, it's a song they sing when they're drunk."
 In an interview with Robert Copsey from Digital Spy, Blunt describes the album, saying "It's got a certain innocence to it, which my last album didn't have.
 It doesn't sound like the current popular electro sound; it sounds like the late 70s / early 80s when the US electric guitar bands came to the UK.
 What I really like about it is its energy and optimism – it's completely positive."
 While answering what is his favorite track from the album, he answered "My favourite track is probably 'Turn Me On'."

 The album cover depicts an image of YouTuber Shay Carl Butler throwing his daughter Emmi ("Babytard") up in the air.
-The original photo was taken by Butler's wife Colette with an iPhone.
+The original photo was taken by Butler's wife, Colette, with an iPhone.